A study of the basic concepts of Christian theology via the perspective of Biblical tradition, historical development, and contemporary relevance.

 1. Listen to all online comments from the instructor and read all assigned readings from textbooks and other articles as posted in the weekly schedule.

-2. Complete and submit online all assigned responses to readings and interview reports (approximately 500 points; 40-45% of the course grade).
+2. Complete and submit online all assigned responses to readings and interview reports (40% of the course grade).
 These assignments will appear in the Moodle section for each week during the course (see Schedule for due dates).
 They will involve responses to objective and subjective questions based on the course readings and class material.

-3. Regular tests over assigned readings.
-(250-300 points; about 20% of course grade).
+3. Weekly tests over assigned readings.
+(20% of course grade).
 Directions for taking tests will be provided.

 4. Memorize and write from memory “The Apostles’ Creed” (top of syllabus).
 You will take this quiz in the middle and at the end of the course.
 Your average score between the two will be your score for this assignment.
 Obviously, the intent is to encourage genuine, lasting memory.
-(50 points; 4% of course grade)
+(4% of course grade)

-7. Informed participation in the course activities including interaction with the work of other students, forum discussions, responses to questions, etc. (250-300 points; approximately 20 % of course grade)
+7. Informed participation in the course activities including interaction with the work of other students, forum discussions, responses to questions, etc. These discussions must be timely and completed during the week assigned.
+Responses posted late are not accepted for credit.
+(20% of course grade)

 All written work for the course is expected to meet minimal university writing standards.
 Papers should be typed (12pt font), double-spaced, and with proper citations for all material not your own.
 Papers will be graded based on MLA style.
 Typed papers are preferred for all assignments.
 Because our language is such a strong force in shaping our ideas, and because all publishing is now done in gender inclusive format, inclusive language is strongly encouraged on all written assignments.

-If you need assistance with a learning, physical or psychological disability that may affect your academic progress, you are encouraged to contact the Academic Center for Excellence, Disability Services at (405)491-6694 (M-F 8:00-5:00).
-All students are encouraged to seek assistance from ACE, the Southern Nazarene University Academic Center for Excellence (LRC #309).
+If you need assistance with a learning, physical or psychological disability that may affect your academic progress, you are encouraged to contact the Disability Services Director at (405)491-6694 (M-F 8:00-5:00).
+All students are encouraged to seek assistance.